-&lt;sup>41 See id. § 301, 33 U.S.C. § 1311(b) (2000); Mark C. Van Putten & Bradley D. Jackson, The Dilution of the Clean Water Act, 19 U. MICH.
+See Clean Water Act § 301, 33 U.S.C. § 1311(b) (2006); Mark C. Van Putten & Bradley D. Jackson, The Dilution of the Clean Water Act, 19 U. MICH.
 J.L.
-REFORM 863-64 (1986).

-&lt;sup>42 See Van Putten, supra note 41, at 866-69, 889-91.
+REFORM 863, 863-64 (1986).
+See id. at 866-69, 889-91.

+^{40.} See EPA, National Pollutant Discharge Elimination System (NPDES): NPDES Frequently Asked Questions, http://cfpub.epa.gov/npdes/allfaqs.cfm?program_id=0#80 (last visited Dec.
+1, 2006).
+As explained on the EPA website:

-&lt;sup>43 See U.S. ENVTL PROT.
-AGENCY, NPDES FREQUENTLY ASKED QUESTIONS, available at http://cfpub.epa.gov/npdes/allfaqs.cfm?program\id=0#80: "The Clean Water Act specifies that NPDES permits may not be issued for a term longer than five years.
-Permittees that wish to continue discharging beyond the five year term must submit a complete application for permit renewal . . . .
-If the permitting authority receives a complete application, but does not reissue the permit prior to the expiration date, the permit may be 'administratively continued.'
-Permits that have been administratively continued beyond that a permit only lasts five years, industry now expects to keep its permits.
-The permits have become the end-all of regulation.
-When tribes have asked businesses to stop dumping toxic effluent where they fish, the businesses simply say, "We have a permit to discharge."
-And if tribes go to state officials or EPA, they hear, "Oh that business is in compliance because they have a permit."
-As one tribal analyst told me, "It's like a regulatory merry go round and you can't get off."
+The Clean Water Act specifies that NPDES permits may not be issued for a term longer than five years.
+Permittees that wish to continue discharging beyond the five year term must submit a complete application for permit renewal If the permitting authority receives a complete application, but does not reissue the permit prior to the expiration date, the permit may be 'administratively continued.'
+Permits that have been administratively continued beyond their expiration date are considered to be 'backlogged.'

+Id.
+As of July 31, 2000, only 68 percent of NPDES permits were current.
+Id.

+^{41.} See supra note 36 and accompanying text.

+ECOLOGY LAW QUARTERLY

+compliance because they have a permit."
+As one tribal analyst told me, "It's like a regulatory merry-go-round and you can't get off."

 All of the agency's energy is consumed by a system that perpetuates these permits.
-No one is trying to carry out the plain, expressed Congressional intent or the basic trust duties owed to Indian tribes or the public as a whole.
-In effect, a statute that was designed to restore the trust is being used to institutionalize continued damage to the trust.
-Where has this brought us?
+No one is trying to carry out the plain, expressed congressional intent or the basic trust duties owed to Indian tribes or the public as a whole.
+In effect, a statute that was designed to restore the trust is being used to institutionalize continued damage to the trust.42 Where has this brought us?
 To a perilous point in time.
-EPA's Strategic Plan, issued in year 2000, warns: "Polluted water and degraded aquatic ecosystems threaten the viability of all living things . . . ."
-The Clean Air Act presents a similar story.
-In 2002, sources emitted 4.6 million tons of air toxics, and EPA's data indicates that 95% of all Americans now face an increased likelihood of cancer just from breathing toxins in outdoor air.
+EPA's Strategic Plan, issued in 2000, warns: "Polluted water and degraded aquatic ecosystems threaten the viability of all living things."43 The Clean Air Act presents a similar story.
+In 2002, sources emitted 4.6 million tons of air toxics, and EPA's data indicates that 95 percent of all Americans now face an increased likelihood of cancer just from breathing toxins in outdoor air.44

 And what of the interaction between the statutes and the agency's unique trust obligation towards tribes?
-Even though several early cases said that the statutory duties and trust duties are two separate mandates, the Justice Department is now arguing that if their expiration date are considered to be 'backlogged.'"
-As of July 31, 2000, only 68 % of NPDES permits were current.
-Id.
+Even though several early cases said that the statutory duties and trust duties are two separate mandates, the Justice Department is now arguing that if an agency complies with its general environmental statutes, it necessarily fulfills its unique obligation towards tribes.45 In essence, the federal trustee is using environmental statutory law as a tool of assimilation.